Whole Building Life Cycle Assessment Workshops | Royal Architectural Institute of Canada

 Workshop Outline (schedule in local time)

-10:45AM - 12:00PM The What: Embodied Carbon & Life Cycle Assessment 101
+9:45 – 10:15 Life Cycle Assessment 101

 RAIC Members: This event is discounted admission for RAIC members.
 Be sure to be logged into your RAIC account to obtain the discounted price.
-Want to join the RAIC, you can join here.
+Want to join the RAIC, you can join here

 Each workshop has a limited number of registrations, reserve your spot today.